kunal10713/Data-Structure-with-Python/Concept: Sorting/Selection Sort/README.md

 Selection sort is an in-place sorting algorithm, meaning it does not require additional memory for another array or list.
 It only uses a constant amount of extra space for index variables.

+### Why the Outer Loop Runs from 0 to n-2 (range(0, n-1) --> where n-1 is not included)
+- The last element (n-1th) is automatically in place because all the smaller elements have been sorted before it.
+- The last element (n-1th) is automatically in place because all the smaller elements have been sorted before it.

 ### Use Cases of Selection Sort
 - Selection sort is not the most efficient algorithm for large datasets, but it has a few specific use cases where it might be considered: